Ninjin89/Types-to-Expansion-Market-Converter-UI/README.md

 1. Download the latest version from the [Releases](https://github.com/Ninjin89/Types-to-Expansion-Market-Converter-UI/releases) section.

-2. Extract the downloaded ZIP file or to your preferred location, for example:
+2. Extract the downloaded ZIP file to your preferred location, for example:
 C:\Types to Expansion Converter

 3. Run the TypesToExpansion.exe.